peteyluu/dog-catalog/README.md

 # Dog Catalog

-Welcome to the React Dog Catalog App!
+Welcome to the Dog Catalog App!
 This application allows users to explore and compare different dog breeds.

 ## Features